jdpark7/uni-chatbot/university-data/curriculum.md

 10 Credits | Grades 7-12
 H.S. | C.S.U. (f) | U.C. (f)

 Musical Theatre Dance I gives students the opportunity to advance their body awareness in alignment, technical dance skills, performance readiness and acting.
 This course embraces all of the elements needed for a musical theatre performer.
 This course will examine the body's muscular structure, how muscles work to create movement, as well as injury prevention.
 Students will participate in a jazz warm up, ballet barre, strength work and choreography.
-In the spring, all students perform a musical theatre production piece in the OCSA°Øs Spring Showcase.
+In the spring, all students perform a musical theatre production piece in the OCSA‚Äôs Spring Showcase.

 MUSICAL THEATRE DANCE II
 Prerequisite: Completion of Jazz I, MT Dance I, or Ballet I